kfkaplan/IGRINS_A0V_corrector/README.md

+# WARNING: The IGRINS A0V corrector is considered obselete!!!!

+The IGRINS A0V corrector will remain here but is now considered obselete and not reccomended for use in flexure correcting IGRINS data.
+Flexure correction is now a feature of the IGRINS PLP and RRISA.

+We reccomend you either grab IGRINS data from the IGRINS Raw and Reduced Spectral Archive RRISA (https://igrinscontact.github.io) or reduce your raw data with in IGRINS PLP v3 and above (https://github.com/igrins/plp).

+Questions or comments?
+Email me at kyle.kaplan@austin.utexas.edu

 # The IGRINS A0V Corrector
 This program is designed to correct the A0V spectrum flexure and airmass to match the science target in order to improve telluric correction.
 - It applies a 0th order correction pixel shift in the detector's x-direction to correct for the difference flexure in the detector's x direction between when.